ansible/ansible/docs/docsite/rst/community/development_process.rst

   Features that were previously deprecated and are now removed.

 **bugfixes**
   Fixes that resolve issues.
-If there is a specific issue related to this bugfix, add a link in the changelog entry.

 **known_issues**
   Known issues that are currently not fixed or will not be fixed.

+Each changelog entry must contain a link to its issue between parentheses at the end.
+If there is no corresponding issue, the entry must contain a link to the PR itself.

 Most changelog entries will be ``bugfixes`` or ``minor_changes``.
-When writing a changelog entry that pertains to a particular module, start the entry with ``- [module name] -`` and include a link to the related issue if one exists.
+When writing a changelog entry that pertains to a particular module, start the entry with ``- [module name] -``.

 Here are some examples: